 A dental implant is a tooth replacement treatment that consists of a metal post and a tooth-shaped crown to fill the gap left by a missing tooth.
 Dental implants are considered the most durable tooth replacement method and can be used for both cosmetic and medical purposes.

 The treatment is fairly invasive and might require several office appointments.
 If you are planning to get a dental implant, here is what your dentist will do to you:

-If you are looking for a dental implant dentist in Newhall, consider paying Copper Canyon Dentistry a visit at 91355.
-Call us today at 661-251-0700 to schedule your appointment or fill up and submit an appointment form on our website.
+If you are looking for a dental implant dentist in Newhall, consider paying Copper Canyon Dentistry a visit.